True North Youth Foundation

 About True North Youth Foundation:

-Founded in 1996, True North Youth Foundation is the charitable arm of the Winnipeg Jets professional hockey team.
+Founded in 1996, True North Youth Foundation (TNYF) is the charitable arm of the Winnipeg Jets professional hockey team.
 It was previously known as the Manitoba Moose Yearling Foundation, before changing its name to Winnipeg Jets True North Foundation with the reacquisition of an NHL franchise in Winnipeg in 2011.
 In October 2016, the Foundation changed its name again, becoming True North Youth Foundation.
 The Foundation aims to assist youth within Manitoba to achieve their full physical, social, emotional and intellectual potential.

 True North Youth Foundation runs four core programs; the Winnipeg Jets Hockey Academy, Camp Manitou, Learn to Play, and Project 11.
 The Winnipeg Jets Hockey Academy (50% of program costs in F2017) provides youth at socially- and economically-challenged schools an opportunity to play hockey.
 The 25-week program offers bus transportation, equipment, on-ice instruction, lunch, and after-school programming to